 At every stage of the project we've taken tremendous care to protect the environment and minimize impacts on landowners.

-Working together with landowners and communities, we spent more than two years developing the safest and most environmentally responsible route for the pipeline.
+Working together with landowners and communities, we spent more than three years developing the safest and most environmentally responsible route for the pipeline.

 We carefully studied more than 6,000 miles of potential routes before choosing the best 600-mile route with the least impact.
-After consulting with landowners and performing extensive field surveys, we’ve made more than 300 route adjustments to avoid environmentally sensitive areas such as wetlands, wildlife habitats, drinking water sources and sensitive geologic features.
-In hundreds of cases we’ve worked with individual landowners to choose a better route with fewer impacts on their property.
+After consulting with landowners and performing extensive field surveys, we made more than 300 route adjustments to avoid environmentally sensitive areas such as wetlands, wildlife habitats, drinking water sources and sensitive geologic features.
+In hundreds of cases, we worked with individual landowners to choose a better route with fewer impacts on their property.

 Data collected from archaeological/cultural resources, sensitive species and habitats as well as wetland and waterbody resources were used to avoid and minimize impacts on sensitive resources.
 Construction of the Atlantic Coast Pipeline will follow best management practices which include protecting native species, preserving wetland and water resources, controlling erosion and minimizing emissions.

 For more details on the planned environmental initiatives, select a title from the graphic below.
-Fact sheets and plans are also available in Informational Resources.
+Fact sheets and plans are also available in the Media Center.